Appear Here

 Appear Here is an online marketplace for retail space.
 Since the company was founded in 2014, it has facilitated the opening of over 10,000 stores in the UK, US, and France.

 History

 In the summer of 2012, Ross Bailey and a friend decided to create a brand called Rock and Rule to celebrate the Queen's Diamond Jubilee.
 They opened a pop up shop on Marshall Street, Soho to launch it.
 What surprised Bailey was the number of people asking him how he got hold of the shop.
-It was at this point he realised there was an opportunity to make it easier for people to find and rent short-term retail space.
 When Rock and Rule closed, Bailey took his share of the profit and put it into launching Appear Here.

 Currently, Appear Here lists over 10,000 short-term spaces worldwide, with prime retail properties in global cities including, London, Manchester, New York City and Paris.
 Over 200,000 brands have signed up to the platform, including Apple, Supreme, Nike, Netflix, Chanel and Tommy Hilfiger.